itsmeganesh-cse-iiit/WebBooster-Java/README.md

 # Web Booster (Download without loading)
-A software which can give an exact view or direct download of a required content of user on internet.
-This software is allows user to get file from net without accessing all unwanted data on webpage in which he is going to access for his requirement.
-Here unwanted data means all flash, images, text, advertisements etc. Accessing this software make user job more easier to browse data on internet.
+* A software which can give an exact view or direct download of a required content of user on internet.
+* This software is allows user to get file from net without accessing all unwanted data on web page in which he is going to access for his requirement.
+Here unwanted data means all flash, images, text, advertisements etc.
+* Accessing this software make user job more easier to browse data on internet.

 ## Documents